-Communications networks are constantly evolving, improving performance as new technologies arise all with the goal of delivering more bits/second.
-Wireless communications networks are no different, if not more difficult as the medium, air, is much more difficult to operate in than a cable or piece of fiber.
+Communications networks are constantly evolving, improving performance as new technologies arise all to deliver more bits/second.
+Wireless communications networks are no different, and if not more difficult, as the medium, air, is much harder to operate in than a cable or piece of fiber.
+This challenge persists across the field.
+The drive for more bits per second is one key factor.
+This is why 60GHz has been a gleam in the eye of the wireless community for years.
+With a whopping 14GHz of spectrum, more than all the lower bands combined.

-Yet despite all the promise of multi gigabit systems the high frequency meant equipment deployed in this band had to be Line of Site; i.e. no obstacles at all.
-In addition, the high frequency pushed the technology, or should have, towards shorter range applications.
+Yet despite all the promise of multi-gigabit systems the high frequency meant equipment deployed in this band had to be Line of Site; i.e. no obstacles at all.
+In addition, the high frequency pushed the technology or should have, towards shorter-range applications.

 60GHz Take 1 – It Begins